Looking to build forms for your clients that are compatible with your Salesforce organization?

 Salesforce’s web-to-lead feature if free with most packages, has a decent number of form fields and uses reCAPTCHA information for spam prevention

-However, it has a submissions limit of 500 submissions in 24 hours, you need an existing form and it doesn’t support attachments.
+However, it has a submission limit of 500 submissions in 24 hours, you need an existing form and it doesn’t support attachments.

 Salesforce also has a web-to-case feature that lets you create basic customer support forms.